Linda Crampton has an honors degree in biology. She is very interested in plant chemicals and their actions and benefits in the human body.

 The Life Cycle of the Malaria Parasite

 Malaria is caused by a one-celled parasitic organism called Plasmodium.
 Multiple species in the genus can cause the disease.
-Each species has multiple stages in its life cycle.
+Each species has multiple stages in its life cycle, which are described below.

 Malaria parasites in the sporozoite stage enter a person’s blood in the saliva of an infected Anopheles mosquito when the insect bites its victim.
 The bite delivers saliva containing an anticoagulant.
 The anticoagulant stops blood from clotting and allows the mosquito to withdraw liquid blood.